 What we do

-We also help investigate disease outbreaks significant to public health and analyze tissue specimens from animals suspected of exposing humans to rabies and plague.
+- The State Lab analyzes tissue specimens from animals suspected of exposing humans to rabies and plague.

-We offer West Nile virus serology testing.
+- The State Lab offers West Nile virus serology testing.
 Testing fees may be waived for serology testing as determined by our statewide public health surveillance program.

 Main Lab: 303-692-3485

 For supplies: 303-692-3074

 Main Lab: 303-692-3299